AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 ## FAQs for AEM Screens Security {#faqs-screens}

-The following FAQs assume an authenticated, registered player architecture using HTTPS as the communication protocol between player and AEM Server.
+The following FAQs assume an authenticated, registered player architecture.
+It uses HTTPS as the communication protocol between the player and AEM Server.

 ### FAQ 1 {#faq1}